 The EYES congress combines the latest cutting-edge basic, clinical, translational and preclinical

 research, encouraging scientific networking and opportunities for collaboration in a unique and

 friendly environment.
 It is a Congress for early career researchers (ECR) who are <10 years post-

 Further details on the congress requirements, including management structure and

 venue can be found here.
 All expressions of interest should be submitted to the EYES Secretary at

-Dr. Ljiljana Marina (Co-chair)
+Dr. Ljiljana Marina (EYES Co-chair)

 My research areas are in Adrenal and Reproduction.

-Dr. Ayse Zengin (EYES Secretary)
+Dr. Ayse Zengin (EYES Co-chair)